How add-backs work in the Family Court in the post-Shinohara landscape

 Navigating Property Settlement Challenges with a Former Partner

-Background of the parties
+Background of the Parties

 Ground 1: Procedural Fairness to the Superannuation Trustee

-As Austin J had earlier observed in related proceedings:
+As Austin J observed in related proceedings:

 “The primary judge was evidently conscious that the default superannuation splitting order was being made without the superannuation trustee first having had procedural fairness … [which] deprived his Honour of statutory power to make the order.”
 [28]